M0J01/MPC-Project/README.md

 for dealing with Latency.
 Additionally, limiting the actuators to only be able to act once every latency unit would be a strategy worth investigating.
 This could be done by setting the maximum/minimum values in our f_g function, to be the previous actuation command, except where a latency timestep fell, where an actuation command would be set to max/min control bounds.
 This is mostly speculation though, and requires further efforts.

+**Note** An alternative implementation to explore would be to store more predicted actuations from a given time t, a[t+1,t+2,t+3], and have those actuations contribute to future actuation predictions in some manner.
+An example of this would be calculating the difference between current actuations and prior predicted actuations for the same point in time, and then splitting the difference. (a[t+1]|t-1 & a[t]|t).

 ## Problems/ Known Bugs